Get in Touch: Dinah and Iain Thompson

 Severn Valley Railway

 The Severn Valley Railway operates steam-hauled passenger trains between Bridgnorth, Bewdley and Kidderminster.
-Trains run every weekend and daily from May to September plus local school holidays.
+Trains run every weekend and daily from May to September, and during local school holidays.
 The Severn Valley Railway is a heritage railway in Shropshire and Worcestershire.
 The 16-mile (26 km) heritage line runs along the Severn Valley from Bridgnorth to Kidderminster, crossing the Shropshire/Worcestershire border, following the course of the River Severn for much of its route.
 This is just a 15 minute drive from us.

 Picture